-Identify any Agency Types not consulted and provide rationale for not consulting promise de la comprese de la compres Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Identify any Agency Types not consulted and provide rationale for not consulting N / A.

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care Bridging the Gap DHS-BESSD has adopted the goals of the CoC in its administration of the ESG and HOPWA programs.
 These goals are included in the Consolidated Plan.
-HICH Strategic Plan Hawaii Interagency Council on Homelessness The HICH Strategic Plan's major objectives are to: 1) Retool the Homeless Crisis Response System; 2) Increase access to stable and affordable housing; 3) Increase economic stability and self-sufficiency; and 4) Improve health and stability.
+HICH Strategic Plan Hawaii Interagency Council on Homelessness The HICH Strategic Plan's major objectives are to: 1) Retool the Homeless Crisis Response System; 2) Increase access to stable and affordable housing; 3) Increase economic stability and self- sufficiency; and 4) Improve health and stability.
 DHS-BESSD actively participates in the HICH to implement its goals and objectives, which are incorporated into the Consolidated Plan.